-- 1) Have a firm position and perspective that no one else has the knowledge, but only the Great Leader KIM Il Sung. - 2) Protect through the political thought and defend 'till the end of life the Great Leader KIM Il Sung. - 3) Propagate inside and outside the greatness of our Dear Leader KIM Il Sung. - 4) Protect the Great Leader from attacks and criticism of every possible revisionism and enemy and defend the power and authority of our Dear Leader KIM Il Sung. - Treat it as an emergency situation and pursue unyielding fight with even the smallest factor that could damage authority and power of the Great Leader KIM Il Sung. - 6) Respectfully worship our beloved Leader KIM Il Sung's sculptures, gyps works, bronze statues, badges with portraits, art developed by the Great Leader, board with Great Leader's instructions, basic mottos of the Party. - Respectfully manage and thoroughly protect the records and sites of revolutionary fight and revolutionary history of our Beloved Leader KIM Il Sung and the Party's Unitary Ideology stronghold (Research Institute of Leader KIM Il Sung's Revolutionary Thought).
+- 1) Have a firm position and perspective that no one else has the knowledge, but only the Great Leader KIM Il Sung. - 2) Protect through the political thought and defend 'till the end of life the Great Leader KIM II Sung. - 3) Propagate inside and outside the greatness of our Dear Leader KIM II Sung. - 4) Protect the Great Leader from attacks and criticism of every possible revisionism and enemy and defend the power and authority of our Dear Leader KIM II Sung. - 5) Treat it as an emergency situation and pursue unyielding fight with even the smallest factor that could damage authority and power of the Great Leader KIM II Sung.